 Other Portable Equipment

-If you’re looking to pack in a major workout, find a good gym bag and add a TRX suspension system, resistance bands, a battle rope, a jump rope, and a 7 pood kettlebell.
+If you’re looking to pack in a major workout, find a good gym bag and add a TRX suspension system, resistance bands, a battle rope, a jump rope, and a 7-pound kettlebell.
 Use a towel to wrap the kettlebell and place it in the rope to prevent it from moving around.
-Any park worth it’s salt will have a safe and quiet area to do a quick workout.
-In a pinch, you can always stay in the hotel room, but it’s definitely a good idea to get out and breathe some fresh air.
+Some parks will have a safe and quiet area to do a quick workout.
+In a pinch, you can always stay in the hotel room, but it's definitely a good idea to get out and breathe some fresh air.

 Split-Up the Routine

 Sometimes the problem isn’t a lack of equipment, but the lack of time.
 In these situations, it might be beneficial to break the routine up into two or three short but intense segments.

 As mentioned earlier, a chair is a great way to get a few dips in while hanging out in the motel room.
 You can also use the chair or edge of the bed to hold your feet and do some push-ups.
 Chairs can also be used as improvised dumbbells.
 Depending on the size of the chair, you may be able to curl it in front of you or use it for triceps extensions.
 Just make sure to watch out for ceiling fans.

 Rocks are heavy, which means they can easily be used to build strength.
 Wrap a large stone with a towel, toss it into a backpack, and find a hill to run up.
 Sandbags and pea gravel also work really well (if not better), but you’ll miss out on the bonding experience you might have with a large rock.

 If you have been hitting the gym hard, it’s probably a good idea to use travel time to take a break from working out.
 We recommend taking a full week off every 12 weeks or so anyways, which gives your body time to recuperate.
 During this time, it’s especially important to pay close attention to diet and nutrition.
 Use the opportunity to try new vegetables and add intermittent fasting to your schedule.